authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{KEYWORDS}}.

 Readers are encouraged to be familiar with the contents of [EMAIL-ARCH].
 In particular, that document defines various roles in the messaging infrastructure that can appear the same or separate in various contexts.
-For example, a Domain Owner could, via the messaging mechanisms on which BIMI is based, delegate control over defining preferred brand indicators as the Domain Owner to a third party with another role.
+For example, a Domain Owner could, via the messaging mechanisms on which BIMI is based, delegate reponsibility for providing preferred brand indicators to a third party with another role.
 This document does not address the distinctions among such roles; the reader is encouraged to become familiar with that material before continuing.

 Syntax descriptions use Augmented BNF [ABNF].